Integrating Group Advising into a Comprehensive Advising Program

 Advisors should attend presentations available on their campus as well as local, regional, and national conferences.
 Memberships in state and national organizations give advisors access to resources that are otherwise unattainable (journals, online clearinghouses, etc).
 Advisors should challenge themselves to present and publish once they have joined these groups, starting small and working up to greater involvement.
 Creating and continually updating a professional portfolio is also a great way to develop and measure progress.
 (Find out more about professional portfolios in the NACADA Clearinghouse of Academic Advising Resources.)

 Tip 5: Know When, Where and How to Refer.

 “Seldom do new advisor training programs address the art of referral” (Jordan, 2007, p.
 86).
 Advisors need to acknowledge their own limits and create partnerships across their own campuses.
 Even the most seasoned advisor should not be afraid to send a student somewhere else for help.
 Effective referrals help students develop self-advocacy and awareness as they obtain the most valid information (see NACADA Clearinghouse of Academic Advising Resources referral tips).

 Tip 6: Advisors Must Take Care of Themselves

+One advisor can’t do everything.
 Take a lunch, leave work in the office, and build breaks or down time into the schedule.
 Don’t wait for special occasions; take time to celebrate the little things.

 Tip 7: Find a Niche Within the Office.